ADT has built quite a reputation over the past century and a half.

-Did You Know: Some insurance companies offer a discount on home insurance if you have a monitored home security system like ADT installed.4
+Did You Know?
+Some insurance companies offer a discount on home insurance if you have a monitored home security system like ADT installed.4

 Throughout our research and testing, ADT shined in several categories.
-Their packages and pricing are straightforward, and their monitoring costs are reasonably priced for what you get, especially the ADT Smart plan.
+Their packages and pricing are straightforward, and their monitoring costs are reasonably priced for what you get, especially the ADT Smart Home plan.
 Also, the company offers a generous 6-month, money-back guarantee, which is the best guarantee we’ve seen in the industry (certain restrictions apply).
 Overall, ADT users can expect their dollars to stretch with these products and services.
 All in all, the value is certainly there for those who can afford it.

 But it bears repeating — ADT isn’t for everyone.
-If you’re the type who prefers no contracts and cheap monitoring, or free self-monitoring for that matter, then we recommend looking at systems offered by Ring, SimpliSafe, or Abode.
+If you’re the type who prefers no contracts and cheap monitoring, or free self-monitoring for that matter, then we recommend looking at systems offered by Ring, SimpliSafe, Abode or even ADT Self Setup.
 With these brands, you’ll spend more money initially, but you’ll own the equipment from day one, and you’ll only be on the hook for $10 to $20 per month for monitoring.
 With that said, if you value 24-7 monitoring from true professionals, and you plan to live in your home for several years, then ADT likely has the ideal package and plan for you.